cfarkas/Genotype-variants/README.md

 Genotype Variants is an automated BASH/R pipeline for the adequate visualization of RNA-seq variants on the mouse mm10 build, based on VCF files (Variant Calling Format files, http://samtools.github.io/hts-specs/VCFv4.3.pdf).
 The pipeline takes as input BAM files from RNA-Seq, whole exome sequencing (WES) or whole genome sequencing (WGS) from wild-type and KO/KI genotypes.
 The pipeline call variants in each sampĺe with the Freebayes variant caller, intersect variants from each genotype and outputs filtered VCF files per genotype, genome-wide plots of variants and a summary of chromosomes with differential distribution of variants among genotypes.
 This pipeline can be fully implemented using the main galaxy tools (https://usegalaxy.org/).

-Input Preparation (RNA-Seq): BAM files from a splice-aware aligner: e.g. HISAT2 (WES/WGS): BAM files from Bowtie2 or BWA
+The input could be BAM files from a splice-aware aligner: e.g. HISAT2 or BAM files from Bowtie2 or BWA (form WES/WGS data)

 To collect variants, BAM files from the alignment of RNA-seq/WES/WGS reads are sorted and genome-wide simple diploid calling is performed with Freebayes (see https://github.com/ekg/freebayes).
 Raw VCF files are further processed using the VCFlib toolkit (https://github.com/vcflib/vcflib).
 VCF files needs to be intersected among biological replicates from each genotype (VCF-VCF intersect tool) and the resulting VCF file is then filtered using an adequate criteria.
 Finally, a variant normalization step is performed with the VcfAllelicPrimitives tool from VCFlib, simplifying multi-nucleotides variants (MNPs) into primitive alleles.